cortex-js/compute-engine/src/docs/guide-canonical-form.md

   - Rationals are reduced, e.g. \\[(\frac{6}{4} \longrightarrow \frac{3}{2}\\]
   - The denominator of rationals is made positive, e.g. \\[(\frac{5}{-11}
     \longrightarrow \frac{-5}{11}\\]
-  - A rational wiht a denominator of 1 is replaced with a number, e.g.
+  - A rational with a denominator of 1 is replaced with a number, e.g.
     \\[(\frac{19}{1} \longrightarrow 19\\]
   - Square roots of rationals have their perfect squared factored out, e.g.
     \\[(\sqrt{63} \longrightarrow 3\sqrt{7}\\]